On the support of extremal martingale measures with given marginals: the countable case: A geometrical characterization of the WEP

-To complete the proof, we need to show that saturatedness of all 2-nets in $S$ implies that there exists a sequence of sets $S_n \uparrow S$, each of them fulfilling the WEP.
+To prove the second part, we need to show that, under the no-deadlock assumption, there exists a sequence of sets $S_n \uparrow S$ fulfilling the properties (i)-(ii)-(iii) in the statement.
 By Proposition \ref{decompWEP}, we can assume without loss of generality that $S$ is connected (cf. Definition \ref{connected}).
-Let $f$ be an arbitrary function $f:X \times Y \to \mathbb R$.
-We prove that $f$ satisfies the WEP using the induction principle as follows.
-We construct a sequence of subsets $S_n \subset S$ such that $S_n \uparrow S$ as $n \to \infty$ and the WEP holds on every $S_n$.
-We start from the mesh $S_1 = M(x)$ for some $x \in S_X$.
-The WEP trivially holds for $f$ over $M(x)$.
-Now, assume that $f$ has the WEP on $S_n$, i.e.
+Let $f:X \times Y \to \mathbb R$ be an arbitrary function.
+We prove that $f$ satisfies locally the WEP over a suitable sequence of subsets $S_n \subset S$ with the announced properties, whose recursive construction goes as follows.